RTIInternational/SMART/smart-docs/docs/tutorial-review-projects.rst

 |details-advanced-permissions|

 * The status of the data currently loaded in your project.
 This splits into:
-   * *Fully Labeled*: data which has been either labeled by one user (if not IRR data) or has received the required number of labels and they either agreed or the dissagreement was resolved (if IRR data).
+   * *Fully Labeled*: data which has been either labeled by one user (if not IRR data) or has received the required number of labels and they either agreed or the disagreement was resolved (if IRR data).
-   * *Unlabeled and Unnassigned*: This data has not been touched since it was loaded into SMART
+   * *Unlabeled and Unassigned*: This data has not been touched since it was loaded into SMART
    * *Awaiting Adjudication*: This data is sitting in the :ref:`adminannotate` table waiting review by an administrator.
 It was either IRR data where the coders did not agree, or the data was sent to an administrator by a Coder.
    * *Recycle Bin*: This data was dropped from the project for some reason and is not included in the data totals.
    * *Assigned/Partially Labeled IRR*: This data is in progress.
 Either it has been passed out to someone for coding, or it is IRR data which has received some labels but not enough to be either adjudicated or resolved.